Skip to main content

 Purpose: Interactive, conversational interface for testing and debugging workflows.Features:

-• In-editor panel (680px sliding panel)
+• In-editor sliding panel

-• Chat-based conversational interaction
+• Chat-based conversational interaction with real-time streaming

 • Multiple chat sessions management

-• Persistent chat history
+• Persistent chat history with context memory

 • Start node selection